allianceauth/allianceauth/docs/installation/services/mumble.md

  - `dbPort=3306`
  - `dbPrefix=murmur_`

-To name your root channel, uncomment and edit `registerName=` whatever cool name you want
+To name your root channel, uncomment and set `registerName=` to whatever cool name you want

 Save and close the file (control + O, control + X).